Robert Berdella: Dental identifications

 Initially, Berdella was formally charged with one count of felonious restraint, one count of assault, and seven counts of forcible sodomy, as investigators continued their investigations into the discoveries at his property.
-He was assigned a temporary public defender as his legal representative, and held in protective custody in a Jackson County jail in lieu of $500,000 bail (the equivalent of approximately $ as of 2025).
-(Note: When formal murder by dismemberment charges were filed against Berdella, his bail sum was increased to $750,000 (the equivalent of approximately $2,000,000 as of 2025).)
+He was assigned a temporary public defender as his legal representative, and held in protective custody in a Jackson County jail in lieu of $500,000 bail (the equivalent of approximately $ as of 2026).
+(Note: When formal murder by dismemberment charges were filed against Berdella, his bail sum was increased to $750,000 (the equivalent of approximately $2,000,000 as of 2026).)

 In late April, the skull found inside Berdella's closet was identified via dental X-rays obtained via subpoena from the University of Kansas Medical Center as that of Robert Sheldon.
 The same day a dental identification was made upon Sheldon's skull, two men separately phoned the Kansas City Police Department to state one of seven unidentified young men depicted in a photographic array released to the media on April27 was a former high school acquaintance of theirs named Mark Wallace.
 When a detective contacted Wallace's sister, she stated her brother had been missing since mid-1985.
-Shortly thereafter, investigators discovered that photograph "D" released to the media in this same array was one Larry Wayne Pearson.
+Shortly thereafter, investigators discovered that photograph "D" released to the media in this same array, was of Larry Wayne Pearson.
 As Pearson had once been a ward of the court in Wichita, his dental records were available to be compared with the skull found in Berdella's backyard.

 Berdella would be formally charged with the murder by dismemberment of Larry Wayne Pearson in July after the head discovered in his backyard was formally identified as Pearson's on May12.
 Prosecutors had gathered sufficient circumstantial evidence to accompany the physical evidence retrieved.
 (Note: Aside from Pearson's severed head and the striations upon his vertebrae, the accompanying evidence, compiled to bring this charge, included some 60 Polaroid photos of Pearson; the logs Berdella had kept of his captivity of the subject (and which the handwriting was proven to be Berdella's); chemical tests upon Pearson's hair which indicated the subject may have received fatal dosages of various tranquilizers; the injury Pearson was known to have inflicted upon Berdella on August 5, 1987; and the fact Berdella had paid Pearson's bond in June 1987.)